UsabilityEngineering/Whirlpool/phase2/README.md

 ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/pic_screen.png?raw=true)

 We decided to do the adding of machines this way because it is simple and easy.
 From our user research data, we learned that some of our previous features were seen as too complicated and confusing to use.
-Our users said they would prefer starting their laundry to be quick and easy rather than compicated with extra features, so that is what we went with here.
+Our users said they would prefer starting their laundry to be quick and easy rather than complicated with extra features, so that is what we went with here.
 Along with that, our personas helped us realize that not everyone who uses this app will be very tech savvy, so taking a picture of a QR code and letting the computer do the work is the best way to avoid any human errors.

 Once a machine's QR code has been scanned, it will be added to the home page to track its progress.
 From our user research, we learned that over half of our research participants use a timer to keep track of their laundry.
 That inspired us to create this progress chart which tells the user how close their laundry is to being complete.
 This view is shown below: